fundamelon/terminal-game-tutorial/part2/README.md

 They modify game variables, so that a caller does not need to have the variables themselves.
 This is important for encapsulation in object-oriented programming, but it serves another purpose for us.

-Using getter and setter functions in the source header allows us to modify globals that are only defined within the source file itself!
+Using getter and setter functions in the source header allows us to modify variables that are only defined within the source file itself!
-Although globals are usually avoided, they are convenient enough in this case to be worth taking advantage of.
 This will prevent a **lot** of headaches later on.

-Now, we will put things in their proper place - in a new file called ```src/game.cpp```:
+Now, we will put things in their proper place - in a new file called `src/game.cpp`:

 ```c++
 #include <string>
 #include <ncurses.h>